petr-kalinin/progtexts2/python_basics_en/0_quick_start.rst

 can be freely distributed, and can be installed on all modern operating systems.

-To install Python for Windows, download the installer from the course page or from the official website (http://python.org, choose "Downloads" section; make sure you are downloading exactly Python 3 for Windows).
+To install Python for Windows, download the installer from the course page or from the official website (http://python.org, choose Downloads section; make sure you are downloading exactly Python 3 for Windows).
 Install Python using this program, there is nothing complicated in the installer.
 It's useful to install Python somewhere in the root of the disk, such as ``C:\Python3``, not in the folder suggested by the default.
 To do this, select something like "Customize install" and specify the necessary path on one of the following steps.